thaibault/weboptimizer/readme.md

 Features
 --------

-- Complete and flexible configured Wrapper for **webpack** with many automatically determined pre configuration.
+- Complete and flexible configured wrapper for **webpack2+** with many automatically determined pre configuration.
 - **Completely** adaptable for your needs.
 - Targets **library** and **web** bundle building out of the box.
 - Only one configuration file (your already existing **package.json**) for all